catalinred/catalinred.github.com/_posts/2019-12-16-css-resize-none-is-bad-for-ux.markdown

 Never start an answer with *just* and never recommend other people to use CSS `resize: none` in their stylesheets.
 You can do better than me!

+## CSS `resize:none` on `textarea` is bad UX

+I think using the CSS `resize:none` declaration on a `textarea` is a bad decision when it comes to the user experience (UX) overall.

+Very often, the `textarea` is limited to a number of rows and columns or it has fixed `width` and `height` defined via CSS.
+Based solely on my own experience, while answering to forums, writing contact forms on websites, filling live chat *popups* or even private messaging on Twitter this is very frustrating.

+Sometimes you need to type a long reply that consists of many paragraphs and wrapping that text within a tiny textarea box makes it hard to understand and to follow as you type.
+There were many times when I had to write that text within Notepad++ for example and then just paste the whole reply in that small textarea.
+I admit I also opened the DevTools to override the `resize: none` declaration but that's not really a productive way to do things.

 ## The CSS resize

 According to [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/resize), the resize CSS property sets whether an element is resizable, and if so, in which directions.
 Also, it's important to keep in mind that the `resize` property does not apply to the inline elements and block elements for which the overflow property is set to `visible`.

+The CSS `resize` property is ofter applied to `textarea` in order to disable its resizability and this is what this article is about.
+I felt like an inner contradiction considering the amount of reputation I keep getting on my above Stack Overflow answer while finding on my own this bad UX.
+Besides that, it looks like the number of GitHub code results on this matter is growing, from 2 millions in 2017 as found by [@humphd](https://twitter.com/humphd/status/911287694550028288) to more than 3 millions two years later.

 ## Auto height `textarea`s